Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Value 4.3 Feature-heavy for the price point
+Value 4.3 A feature-heavy sleeper sectional for the category.

-Overall Score 4.0 Best all-around utility pick if your room can handle the footprint
+Overall Score 4.0 Best all-around utility pick if your room can handle the footprint.

 SUAWY 85 Inch L-Shaped Sectional Sleeper